 ASCO Answers Guide: Get this free 44-page booklet that better helps you better understand this disease and treatment options.
 The booklet is available as a PDF, so it is easy to print out.

 Cancer.Net Blog: Read an ASCO expert’s opinion about what newly diagnosed patients should know about colorectal cancer.

 The next section in this guide is Statistics.
-It helps explain how many people are diagnosed with this disease and general survival rates.
-You may use the menu to choose a different section to read in this guide.
+It helps explain how many people are diagnosed with colorectal cancer and general survival rates.
+Use the menu to choose a different section to read in this guide.